DingXiaoH/ACNet/README.md

 1. ACNet has been used in real business products.
 2. At ICCV 2019, I was told that ACNet improved the performance of some semantic segmentation tasks by 2%.
 So glad to hear that!

+Update: the crop / pad settings have been updated (acnet/acnet_builder.py).
+Now ACB supports convolution operations that reduce the size of feature maps.

 This repository contains the codes for the following ICCV-2019 paper

 [ACNet: Strengthening the Kernel Skeletons for Powerful CNN via Asymmetric Convolution Blocks](http://openaccess.thecvf.com/content_ICCV_2019/papers/Ding_ACNet_Strengthening_the_Kernel_Skeletons_for_Powerful_CNN_via_Asymmetric_ICCV_2019_paper.pdf).